harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What does DELEGATE_CPU_THRESHOLD do?

  By default, delegate task capacity is based on the number of tasks.
-Some tasks consume far less resources than the others.
+Some tasks consume far fewer resources than others.
 Enabling `DELEGATE_CPU_THRESHOLD` allows the delegate to take tasks based on available resources (CPU) instead.
-If delegate is overloaded, it would reject a task.
+If the delegate is overloaded, it will reject tasks.

  For more information, go to [Configure delegate resource threshold](/docs/platform/delegates/manage-delegates/delegate-metrics/#configure-delegate-resource-threshold).